San Crisogono

-San Crisogono is a church in Rome (rione Trastevere) dedicated to the martyr Saint Chrysogonus.
-It was one of the tituli, the first parish churches of Rome, and was probably built in the 4th century under Pope Sylvester I (314–335).

-The area beneath the sacristy was investigated by Fr.
-L. Manfredini and Fr.
-C. Piccolini in 1907.
-They found remains of the first church.
-The area was then excavated and studied.

-The church is served by Trinitarians.
-Among the previous Cardinal Priests was Vincenzo Gioacchino Raffaele Luigi Pecci (1853–1878), elected Pope Leo XIII.
-San Crisogono is the station church for Monday, the fifth week of Lent.
+Basilica di San Crisogono (English: Basilica of Saint Chrysogonos) is a titular church and minor basilica located in Trastevere, Rome.
+Established in the 4th century under Pope Sylvester I, it is one of the oldest parish churches in the city and has served as a cardinal titular church since early Christianity.
+The present basilica, reconstructed under Cardinal Scipione Borghese in the early 17th century, is notable for its Baroque interior, and the extensive remains of the early Christian church preserved beneath the crypt.
+Today, San Crisogono remains an active parish and is also part of the traditional stational liturgy observed during Lent.

 History

 Built in the 4th century under Pope Sylvester I (314–335), San Crisogono is one of the first parish churches of Rome.
 Chrysogonus was martyred in Aquileia probably during the persecution of Diocletian, was buried there, and publicly venerated by the faithful of that region.
 Very early the veneration of this martyr was transferred to Rome.
 The first mentioned of the church (Titulus Chrysogoni) is in the signatures of the Roman Synod of 499.
 It is possible that the founder of the church was a certain Chrysogonus, and that, on account of the similarity of name, the church was soon devoted to the veneration of the martyr of Aquileia; it is also possible that from the beginning, for some unknown reason, it was consecrated to St. Chrysogonus and takes its name from him.

 In 731 Pope Gregory III restored the church and founded a monastery dedicated to Sancti Stephani, Laurentii et Chrysogoni.
 The original monks were of the Byzantine rite.
 The church was rebuilt in 1123t by John of Crema, and again in 1626 by Giovanni Battista Soria, funded by Scipione Borghese.

 A further renovation was carried out in the mid-1860s, shortly after the basilica was placed in the care of the Trinitarian Order.